rayss868/MCP-Web-Curl/README.md

 ### MCP Server Usage

-Web-curl can be run as an MCP server for integration with Roo Code or other MCP-compatible platforms.
+Web-curl can be run as an MCP server for integration with Roo Code or claude desktop or other MCP-compatible platforms.

 #### Exposed Tools